In today’s post, I’m going to share with you everything that I would recommend to the first time visitor looking for a great two day London itinerary.

 - For a longer trip, check out my 10 day UK itinerary by public transport, which starts with a couple of days in London, but then has you touring some highlights of the rest of the country.
 We also have 1 week and 2 week self drive itineraries.

 - If you want to take a longer guided tour from London and see more of the UK, we recommend this small group tour, which takes eight days to take you from London to Edinburgh.
-There’s also this 8 day tour which has more of a focus on northern England and Scotland, as well as the Cotswolds.
+There’s also this 5 day tour which covers South West England and Wales.

 Hopefully these give you a starting point for the next stage in your trip!